outaagunga/documentation/mobile-apps-android-ios.md

 At this point you have:

 * An app running
-* A working preview on Android or Expo Go
+* A working preview on Android

 ---